Feeling Guilty About Getting a New Dog After Your Dog Dies

 Tips for NOT Feeling Guilty About Getting a New Dog After Your Dog Dies

-If you haven't already shopped for memorial items for the dog you lost, it might help to get that done before you think about bringing another dog into your life.
-For example, many people like the idea of being able to wear or carry their dog's ashes with them -- such as Cathedral Art Paw Print Memorial Ashes Locket Necklace or Cathedral Art Paw Print Memorial Ashes Keychain.
-I also like the idea of a picture frame that includes a way to mount your dog's collar, like the Pearhead Dog Collar Frame.
-As you're thinking about a new dog, maybe browse other dog memorial options that may help you be more ready.
+If you haven’t already shopped for memorial items for the dog you lost, it might help to get that done before you think about bringing another dog into your life.
+For example, many people like the idea of being able to wear or carry their dog’s ashes with them.
+I also like the idea of a picture frame that includes a way to mount your dog’s collar.

 Even a New Puppy is No Magic Cure for Grief, Though